RainyN0077/Discord-LLMs-ChatBot/README.md

     -   Supports two action types: direct HTTP output or **LLM-Augmented Tool** for smarter, summarized responses.
 - **✅ Quota Management**: Built-in usage tracking (message/token limits) for roles.
 Users can check their remaining quota with the `!myquota` command.
 - **✅ Advanced Context Awareness**: The bot reads chat history (configurable limits) to understand conversations deeply.
+- **✅ Real-time Log Viewer**: Monitor bot activities and debug issues directly from the web interface.
 - **✅ Dockerized & Easy Setup**: Get up and running in minutes with a single `docker-compose` command.
 - **✅ Multilingual UI**: Switch between English and Chinese on the fly.